mam1/Pcon/README.md

 The schedules for each (day,channel) tuple are combined into one contiguous vector of unsigned integers.
 The schedule for a particular tuple is accessed via pointer offsets.

 The control part of the application uses 2 cogs, "rtc.cogc" and "dio.cogc".
 The rtc cog talks to the DS3231, converts BCD to decimal and updates a time/date buffer in hub memory.
-The rtc cog contains i2c bit banging code because the library code is too large to run from a cog and because the DS3231 requires clock stretching if the code is running in a cog.
+The rtc cog contains i2c bit banging code; first - because the DS3231 requires clock stretching if the code is running in a cog and  second - the library i2c routines are too large.
+I discovered the need for clock stretching  by developing the bit banging code on the xmmc cog, have it running fine, moving it to a cog and it dies.
+It must be the difference in execution speed.
+Once I implemented the complete i2c spec (add clock stretching) it runs fine on a cog.
+The library i2c routines do not support clock stretching, but that is not important as they are too large to run from a cog.

 The dio cog reads the time from the buffer in hub memory.
 Once a minute the dio cog creates a control byte.
 Each bit controls the state of the corresponding channel.
 The bits are set based on the current time, the schedule for the channel and the control information for the channel.
 The dio cog can be forced to update by use of a flag in hub memory.
 The control byte is sent to either the Parallax Digital IO Board or the PhotoMos relays depending on the application configuration.